Yahshemi/SN-Notes/sn_needit_notes_readme .md

-# Creat the Need It Application
+# Create the Need It Application

 > ServiceNow's powerful platform allows developers to create cloud-native applications to rapidly add value to their organization.
 Developers can quickly create powerful applications using our Studio Integrated Development Environment (IDE) and a rich set of pre‑built services and templates.
 Also, because all applications are on our Platform, integrating with other ServiceNow applications is a breeze.